bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `D` is an old command for setting the length of pulse program delays.
 It has been replaced with the `DLY` command and is currently simply an alias to it.
 As such `DLY` should be use in place of `D`
-## DADJ
-Interactively adjust pulse programmer delay

-Category: Acquisition

-Format: `DADJ` dly

-Defaults: 1

-Prerequisites: Pulse program loaded (LOAD); (`VIEW ACQ`); RNMR only

-Description:
-`DADJ` interactively adjusts the value of a pulse programmer delay.
-With acquisition is in progress, `DADJ` prompts the user for a new delay value, updates the delay, and then prompts for the next value.
-Thus, `DADJ` is equivalent to multiple uses of the command `D`.  `DADJ` is particularly useful for dynamically optimizing the value of a delay by examining the FID for each shot.  `DADJ` accepts one parameter, "dly", which specifies the number of the delay to be adjusted.
-If "dly" is omitted, RNMR will prompt for its value with a default of 1.
-The legal values for "dly" are integers from 1 to 16.
-While the pulse programmer supports 32 delays, only the first 16 can be set from RNMR; delays 17 through 32 may be used internally in a pulse program but are not accessible to RNMR.
-Once the delay to be adjusted has been selected, `DADJ` enters a loop in which the user is prompted for values for that delay repeatedly.
-In each iteration, the current value of the delay is displayed and the user is asked to enter a new value.
-Each time RNMR prompts for a delay value, RNMR rounds the user's  response down to the nearest multiple of 0.01 msec, thereby truncating any digits specified beyond the second decimal place.
-The resulting rounded value must lie between 0.0 msec and 1.0E+05 msec, inclusive.
-Note that a delay value of 0.0 msec directs the pulse programmer to simply skip the specified delay during the execution of the pulse program.
-If the user enters a delay value that is outside the legal range  specified above, `DADJ` prints an error message but continues to prompt for new delay values.
-All other errors abort the `DADJ` loop and return the console prompt.
-After each modification to delay "dly" during acquisition, several seconds will usually elapse before the pulse programmer responds to the change.
-After all desired delay adjustments are complete, pressing <RETURN\> exits the `DADJ` loop and returns the console prompt.
 ## DBSZ
 Set data buffer size and partitioning